tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 }
 ```

+One important thing to note up front is that the entry point for grammar parsing is defined as the first property in the `rules` object.
+The formal specification for what constitutes the "first property" is found in the ECMAScript 2015 specification.
+However, since grammars typically only contain string-based property names, it is safe to assume that the top-most key-value pair in `rules` will be treated as the entry point.
+In the examples on this page, this rule is called `source_file`, but it can be anything.
+[Other](https://github.com/tree-sitter/tree-sitter-haskell/blob/2c2fcb22e3b939ed59ae8d6f10500c3213c68670/grammar.js) [grammars](https://github.com/kylegoetz/tree-sitter-unison/blob/3c97db76d3cdbd002dfba493620c2d5df2fd6fa9/grammar.js) have named this property after the programming language whose grammar is described by the file.

 Some of the details of this grammar will be explained in more depth later on, but if you focus on the `TODO` comments, you can see that the overall strategy is *breadth-first*.
 Notably, this initial skeleton does not need to directly match an exact subset of the context-free grammar in the language specification.
 It just needs to touch on the major groupings of rules in as simple and obvious a way as possible.

 With this structure in place, you can now freely decide what part of the grammar to flesh out next.
 For example, you might decide to start with *types*.
 One-by-one, you could define the rules for writing basic types and composing them into more complex types: